chandanhpcic/docs/source/manual/how-tos/nginx_waf.rst

 Background Information
 ======================

-The OPNsense WAF uses NAXSI_, which is a loadable module for the nginx_ web server.
+The Reticen8 WAF uses NAXSI_, which is a loadable module for the nginx_ web server.
 NAXSI has two rule types:

 .. _NAXSI: https://github.com/nbs-system/naxsi